 Best Spring Hikes in Asheville, N.C.

-Craven Gap Trail to Ox Creek Road, Blue Ridge Parkway
+Craven Gap to Ox Creek Road, Blue Ridge Parkway

-The trailhead for Craven Gap is just 15 minutes from downtown Asheville, meaning you’ll be among the forest and the wildflowers in no time.
-This trail is part of the Mountains-to-Sea trial, which spans the state of North Carolina.
+The Mountains-to-Sea trailhead at Craven Gap is just 15 minutes from downtown Asheville, meaning you’ll be among the forest and the wildflowers in no time.
+The Mountains-to-Sea trail spans the state of North Carolina.
 However, this two-mile stretch is particularly accessible and diverse.
 As you make the two-mile hike to Bull Gap, you’ll likely see robin trillium, violets, and azaleas and you may smell the wild mountain mint.
 Flowering prickly pear cactus await you at a small rock outcropping that provides nice views across the Blue Ridge Parkway.

 Douglas Falls Trail, Big Ivy Area of Pisgah National Forest

 With about 35 species of wildflowers that bloom throughout the spring, you’ll have plenty to look at along the way to 70-foot Douglas Falls.
 Enjoy exploring around the base of the waterfall – a great place for a picnic.
 You can even walk behind the falls (watch your step on the slippery rocks).
 As you are driving to the trailhead, keep an eye out for Walker Falls, which tumbles next to the road.